Prateek-Kumar-Anand/iot-security-projects/README.md

 - 🔑 Most projects use placeholder Wi-Fi credentials (`YOUR_WIFI_NAME`, `YOUR_WIFI_PASSWORD`) — **update these before flashing**.
 - 🔌 Pin numbers may need adjusting depending on your exact wiring.
-- 📚 Check the top of each `.ino` file for required libraries and notes.
+- 📚 Check the top of each `.ino` file for required libraries and any additional setup notes.
+- 🧪 These are learning and experimentation projects — harden credentials and configs before any real deployment.

 ---